-Optimal control regards the optimization of dynamic systems.
-In this lecture we identify dynamic systems with processes that are evolving with time and that can be characterized by states x that allow us to predict the future behavior of the system.
-If the state is not known, we first need to estimate it based on the available measurement information.
-The estimation process is very often optimization-based and uses the same optimization methods that are used for optimal control.
-This is the reason why this lecture bundles both optimal control and estimation in one single course.
-Often, a dynamic system can be controlled by a suitable choice of inputs that we denote as controls u in this script.
-In optimal control, these controls shall be chosen optimally in order to optimize some objective function and respect some constraints.
+This book addresses numerical optimization of dynamic systems.
+We identify dynamic systems with processes that are evolving with time and that can be characterized by $states\ x$ that allow us to predict the future behavior of the system.
+Often, the dynamic system can be controlled by a suitable choice of inputs that we denote as $controls\ u$ in this textbook.
+Typically, these controls shall be chosen optimally in order to optimize some $objective\ function$ and respect some constraints.
+The process of finding the optimal control inputs requires numerical methods, and these methods are the focus of the book.

-For optimal control, we might think of an electric train where the state x consists of the current position and velocity, and where the control u is the engine power that the train driver can choose at each moment.
-We might regard the motion of the train on a time interval $[t{init}, t{fin}]$, and the objective could be to minimize the consumed energy to drive from Station A to Station B, and one of the constraints would be that the train should arrive in Station B at the fixed final time, t{fin} .
+As an example of an optimal control problem, we might think of an electric train where the state x consists of the current position and velocity, and where the control u is the engine power that the train driver can choose at each moment.
+We might regard the motion of the train on a time interval $[t{\text{init}}, t{\text{fin}}]$, and the objective could be to minimize the consumed energy to drive from Station A to Station B, and one of the constraints would be that the train should arrive in Station B at the fixed final time, t{fin} .